heroku/heroku-buildpack-ruby/README.md

 Heroku Ruby Jekyll Buildpack
 ============================

-Heroku Ruby Jekyll Buildpack is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for generating Ruby [Jekyll](https://github.com/mojombo/jekyll) Sites during Heroku's build/deploy.
+Heroku Ruby Jekyll Buildpack is a fork of Heroku's [official Ruby buildpack](https://github.com/heroku/heroku-buildpack-ruby) with added support for generating static [Jekyll](https://github.com/mojombo/jekyll) sites during the build/deployment stage.

-Matthew Manning created this buildpack from Heroku's [Ruby buildpack](https://github.com/heroku/heroku-buildpack-ruby) because he didn't like checking the generated _site into version control nor mixing the build and run phase and generating the site on each dyno's first request.
+With this [buildpack](http://devcenter.heroku.com/articles/buildpacks) you no longer need pre-build the site or commit the _site build directory to your repo.
+This simplifies the deployment process and keeps the repo clean.
+All of the standard Ruby tools are maintained in this buildpack, so you can take full advantage of Rack middleware and other useful tools from the Ruby ecosystem.

 Usage
 -----